noti-rs/noti/crates/macros/README.md

 The `#[cfg_prop(name(StructName))]` is important and you always should to set it.
 It will produce new struct which have a big differences.

-As I mentioned above, you should wrap all field types by `Option<T>` and it was intentional because the new struct will have **unwrapped** field types.
-And it means that result struct will be filled with some data.

-For better understanding imagine that new created structs are mirrored to original structs but in a cleaner way.
-And these new structs are more convenient to use in other packages because you don't need anymore check is there a config value or not.
+For better understanding imagine that new created structs are mirrored to original structs but with a lot of boilerplate code.
+And these new structs are more convenient to use for deserializing data that can be in various form and it should be sustainable.
-With new struct creates some methods for original type:
+For new struct creates `impl`s:

 - `fn merge(self, other: Option<Self>) -> Self` - merges the current structure with
   other structures by filling empty config values.
 It's very helpful if provides the same structure but from various sources, and need to fill up with secondary or default values.

-- `fn unwrap_or_default(self) -> OtherType` where `OtherType` is new type that creates by macro.
-Converts the origin struct which contains field types that wrapped by `Option<T>` to new type by unwrapping field values and filling default values into them.
+- `fn unwrap_or_default(self) -> OriginalType` where `OriginalType` is original type to which the derive macro was attached.
+Converts the derived struct which contains field types that wrapped by `Option<T>` to original type by unwrapping field values and filling default values into them.

-Also creates the single `From<OriginalStruct> for DerivedStruct` trait in which just calls `unwrap_or_default` method that described above.
+Also creates the single `From<DerivedStruct> for OriginalStruct` trait in which just calls `unwrap_or_default` method that described above.

 ## GenericBuilder